LaughingAlienBuddha/PatronFree/README.md

 Make recurring sponsorship the default for open-source projects by combining repo-first discovery, membership UX, practical anti-abuse protections, and a blockchain-free audit trail so interest converts into sustainable funding while preserving fairness and trust.

 ---

-## Contributing & Contact
-Contributions welcome — open issues and PRs on the repo.
-Add `good first issue` labels and follow `CONTRIBUTING.md` for guidelines.